scerruti/Sum-of-Concatenations/README.md

 ## Demonstrated Solutions

 The solutions provided in this repository are intended to provide more insight into this optimization.
 The simple solution is an AP CSA compliant version of the O(n<sup>2</sup>).
 I am getting warnings on how my String concatenation is being done and would like feedback on how to write that expression.
 The optimal solution is a close to AP CSA compliant solution.
 Replacing the HashMap with an ArrayList may actually be an improvement.
 Finally a Java 8 streams solution is shown.
 I believe that the streams solution is much more understandable code and I look forward to an update from the College Board to add streams into the curriculum.

+# Wonderings

+Some additional research could be done to support this project.
+I would like to know if there is a formal way to analyze the initial equation and simplify it more directly.
+I was working out the math instictively in my head and had to come back to actually wrote the equations above to demonstrate to myself that the solution was correct.

+There must be some concept of the concatenation operation in this case that allows us to process the combination of the elements separately.
+Any references or reading would be appreciated.